davedoesdev/qlobber-fsq/README.md

 **Parameters:**

 - `{String} [topic]` Which messages you're no longer interested in receiving via the `handler` function.
 This should be a topic you've previously passed to [`subscribe`](#qlobberfsqprototypesubscribetopic-handler-options-cb).
 If topic is `undefined` then all handlers for all topics are unsubscribed.
 - `{Function} [handler]` The function you no longer want to be called with messages published to the topic `topic`.
 This should be a function you've previously passed to [`subscribe`](#qlobberfsqprototypesubscribetopic-handler-options-cb).
 If you subscribed `handler` to a different topic then it will still be called for messages which match that topic.
-If `handler` is undefined, all handlers for the topic `topic` are unsubscribed.
+If `handler` is `undefined`, all handlers for the topic `topic` are unsubscribed.
 - `{Function} [cb]` Optional function to call once `handler` has been unsubscribed from `topic`.
 This will be passed the following argument:
   - `{Object} err` If an error occurred then details of the error, otherwise `null`.